 My Dirty Life in Comedy".

 My comedy memoir that chronicles my crazy years in Hollywood as a television writer and comedian.
-It will be available on Amazon as an E book, and on Audible in 2021.
-Due to the pandemic I had to postpone my book recording session in Frankfurt.
-I will post the release dates on Instagram, FB and here on my website:
+Coming out end of April as an E book I will make a release date official on all social media.

 "My Dirty Life In Comedy"

 TO COME OUT OR NOT TO COME OUT / “SORORITY GIRLS FROM HELL,”

 It was getting harder to lie about my sexuality.
 I wasn’t very convincing as a straight woman.
 But I was getting laughs with my bullshit straight act.
 My dick jokes were good, considering I had only seen two in my life.
 I really wanted to talk about being gay.
 My agent was nervous I would come out and limit many opportunities.
 He was right, but it was very frustrating being a big fake on stage.
 I can’t name a successful gay stand-up act in the 80s or even the early 90s.
 Just when I thought I was stuck playing a hetero for the rest of my life, I was asked to do an interview with The Advocate.
 This was a chance to come crashing out of the closet in the most popular national LBGTQ magazine in America!
 The interview was amazing; I went all the way!
 I spilled my guts!
 It was an enormous relief finally talking about being gay and how it affected my career as a comedian.

 When the article came out, my girlfriend at the time was furious!
 She flipped out, “Now my mother will know I’m gay.”
 I guess she thought her mother was an idiot.
 We were in our 40s and sharing a one-bedroom apt for six years!
 Her mother knew she was gay.
 I told her not to worry.
 I doubted her mother read The Advocate!
 But her neighbor’s son was gay and showed it to her.
 She loved it and didn’t care.